stephenjohnston/calapi/README.md

     - Move Sunday to Monday
  - Get the nth day-of-week for a month.
 Repeate every year.
  - Get the nth to last day-of-week for a month.
 Repeate every year.
- - Get repeating easter dates
+ - Get repeating Easter dates
  - Get repeating Good Friday dates

  See the test suits for example usage.